Like many women, my uterus has been through a lot.

-Womb detox pearls are sold under various names and are often manufactured in China and India.
-They have been used by women throughout time to naturally cleanse the womb and restore its natural balance and are believed to cure ailments such as vaginal infections, endometriosis, foul odor and fibroids.
+Womb detox pearls are sold under various names and have been used by women throughout time to naturally cleanse the womb and restore its natural balance and are believed to cure ailments such as vaginal infections, endometriosis, foul odor and fibroids.
 They have even been reported to result in vaginal tightening!
 However, womb detox pearls are not recommended for pregnant women, women with an intact hymen, or women who are breastfeeding.

 The pearls are composed of a an assortment of potent herbs that have strong affinities to the female reproductive system.
 Each deep cleanse takes three days to complete, and several cycles are recommended for the best results.
 There are tons of videos and written tutorials online that provide information on how to properly use the pearls, and after weeks of research I was willing to try it.
 Let's just say I was excited about the possibility of having the uterus and vagina of six-year old again!
 The company I chose to purchase my womb detox pearls from is called Embrace Pangaea and each pearl costs $15.
 It is recommended to purchase at least three, because during each cleansing cycle it is suggested to insert three pearls.